 Some families have additional stress during the holiday season

-In about 50%-60% of families, parents are divorced.
-In other families, parents are separated.
-In yet other families, parents can unhappily married.
-For several families, there may be divorced grandparents, and the baggage that those dynamics can bring.
+In about 50%-60% of families, parents are divorced or separated.
 Often, people travel to far off places to celebrate, while others stay close to home.
 Some people grieve lost loved ones during the holidays, while others welcome new family members through birth, marriage, or friendship.
+Financial pressures are also common, as are health concerns.
 Whatever the issue, the holidays often intensify any existing concerns.

 What can parents to do to help their families enjoy the holidays?